Press-ganged as a boy, Job Wright must learn how to live as a free man.

 But in the French pirate haven of Tortuga, thoughtless actions can have fatal consequences, something Job is about to discover.
 And this time, Garrett isn’t there to save him.

 Kneeling on the deck, his hands on his head, he looked with dull eyes at the dead men around him.
 His compañeros.
 Not that he would call them that, but the pirates would.
 His gaze fell upon Silvio, openmouthed with his last gasp of death.
 An almost-smile twitched Job’s lips, though he would be joining Silvio all too soon.

 But another man held the fierce pirate at bay with the long barrel of a musket.
-Shirtless and daubed with blood, soot masking his face, this man looked every bit as terrifying.
-But he was arguing for Job’s life.
+Unlike the fierce pirate, this man had not deliberately painted his face into a frightful mask.
+He looked every bit as terrifying—soot caked his face and his shirtless torso was liberally daubed with blood—but he was arguing for Job’s life.

-“Get the hell out of my road,” snarled the fierce one.
+The fierce one snarled, “Get the hell out of my road!”

 “Crook, he’s unarmed.
-Captain said we’re not to be killing men who throw down their weapons.”
+Remember the articles.
+We’re not to be killing men who throw down their weapons.”

 His defender was an Irishman, thought Job distantly.
 As if it mattered.